x84-extras/x84-extras/README.md

 `x84-extras`--merely pointing to a resource--and so we are not bound by any viral clauses in the license you have chosen (such as the GPL).

-For reference, many of the `x84-extras` scripts use the MIT license, as does x/84 itself.
+Many of the `x84-extras` scripts use the MIT license, as does x/84 itself.